Policies and Procedures

 Best Behaviour Inc. welcomes people with disabilities and their service animals.
 Service animals are allowed in places of work that are open to the public.

 A service animal can be identified through visual indicators, such as wearing a harness or vest, or helping the person perform certain tasks for reasons relating to their disability.
 If an animal is not easily identified as a service animal, Best Behaviour Inc. may ask the person with a disability to provide documentation from a regulated health professional.
-A regulated health professional is defined as a member of one of the following colleges: College of Audiologists and Speech-Language Pathologists of Ontario, College of Chiropractors of Ontario, College of Nurses of Ontario, College of Occupational Therapists of Ontario, College of Optometrists of Ontario, College of Physicians and Surgeons of Ontario, College of Physiotherapists of Ontario, College of Psychologists of Ontario, College of Registered Psychotherapists, and Registered Mental Health Therapists of Ontario.
+A regulated health professional is defined as a member of one of the following colleges: College of Audiologists and Speech-Language Pathologists of Ontario, College of Chiropractors of Ontario, College of Nurses of Ontario, College of Occupational Therapists of Ontario, College of Optometrists of Ontario, College of Physicians and Surgeons of Ontario, College of Physiotherapists of Ontario, College of Psychologists and Behaviour Analysts of Ontario, College of Registered Psychotherapists, and Registered Mental Health Therapists of Ontario.

 If service animals are prohibited by another law, or due to other environmental constraints, Best Behaviour Inc. will explain why the animal is excluded and discuss with the person another way of accessing or providing services.